 Method 1 - bury pots in grit: One good way of making a group planting is to get a large deep container or trough, about an inch deeper than your pots, put the pots in individually (after re-potting as above) and then cover in between and over the top with gravel, grit or Hortag so it looks as if they are all in a landscape.
 You can add interestingly shaped stones and bits of weathered wood too if you like.
 Some people even add the odd toy animal.
 I draw the line there, but small plastic or ceramic lizards and beetles don't look too bad.
 This "planting" method has the advantage that you can get the pots out individually for re-potting etc. but can be made to look quite natural if you want.
 You can also move the pots round to change the layout from time to time if you get bored.

 Method 2 - plant in a large container full of compost: Alternatively, you can fill the container with a gritty loam-based potting mix and re-plant your succulent plants in that.
 Top dress with grit or gravel to make a natural appearance.
-As they grow, you will eventually find the plants unsuited to communal life and probably want to repot individually to make specimen plants.
+As they grow, you will eventually find some of the succulent plants unsuited to communal life and probably want to repot individually to make specimen plants.
 However, if you refurbish your container every year, and replace large older plants with small ones you can maintain its appearance.

 Terrariums: Terrariums and Vivariums are generally unsuitable for cacti as the humidity levels will most likely be too high and light levels too low.

 Epiphytic cacti and other succulent plants coming from tropical rain-forests or cloud forests may be an exception to this.
-If you specifically want plants for a terrarium, there are interesting succulent plants that are more adapted to lower light levels and less spiky for any other inmates.
-Peperomias and other members of the Piperaceae, creeping Ficus, terrestrial Bromeliads and Aroids enjoy high humidity and come in a range of bright colours and leaf forms.
+If you specifically want plants for a terrarium, there are interesting succulent plants that are more adapted to lower light levels and are less spiky for any other inmates.
+Peperomias and other members of the Piperaceae, creeping Ficus, terrestrial Bromeliads and many Gesneriads enjoy high humidity and come in a range of bright colours and leaf forms.